Data Architecture

 The question of this article is “which DB type fits this app?”
 Whole-system placement is handled in the system chapter.

 Data stores are the foundation of all application design.
 Without a settled DB, entity design, API design, and transaction boundaries can’t be settled.
-Furthermore, once operations begin, data migration is extremely high-cost - “changing later is practically impossible” as a decision.
-On top of that, data stores are tightly coupled to cloud vendors - even between “relatively close products” like AWS Aurora to GCP Cloud SQL, the bar is high.
+Furthermore, data stores are tightly coupled to cloud vendors - even between “relatively close products” like AWS Aurora to GCP Cloud SQL, the migration bar is high.

 “For now, RDB” is correct in many cases.
 But knowing the exceptions is the architect’s job.